 2. Pain Management

-There are various options for pain management, and you’ll be able to choose one that works for you and meets your needs.
+Your physical therapist can provide a variety of options for pain management, and you’ll be able to choose one that works for you and meets your needs.

 3. Gait Training